Beezdone/Beezdone/README.md

 - ⚡ Fun fact: ...
  -->

- My name is Clara Brd and I'm a student at ESIEA (Laval, France)
+I'm Clara, an IT student at ESIEA (France)
+This is my GitHub page, my little sandbox mostly (currently, I use it only for educational/school purposes only).

 <!-- - 🌱 I’m currently learning... _a lot of things actually_ 😆 but above all cybersecurity, networking...